Nauru

 give us your feedback

-This report was funded in part by a grant from the United States Department of State.
+This project was funded in part by a grant from the United States Department of State.
+The opinions, findings and conclusions stated herein are those of the authors and do not necessarily reflect those of the United States Department of State.

 ENACT is funded by the European Union and implemented by the Institute for Security Studies and INTERPOL, in affiliation with the Global Initiative Against Transnational Organized Crime.